pingrunhuang/sitemapRetriever/README.md

 # Sitemap retriver
 This is a tiny site project built by when I learnd golang.
-It involve `parsing xml`, `generate customized error` and `generate customized structs and relate function with it`
+It involves `parsing xml`, `generate customized error`, `generate customized structs` and `how to add a related function for a struct` which is equivalent to class in Java or python.